 - begin a data management plan.

-Consider whether existing datasets are appropriate to answer your research question.
-With more research data being made openly available for further research and analysis through data repositories and archives, there is a real possibility that useful datasets may be available, to either fully or partially answer your research question.
+Consider whether secondary datasets are appropriate to answer your research question.
+With more research data being made openly available for further research and analysis through data repositories and archives, there is a real possibility that useful datasets may be available to either fully or partially answer your research question.

-There are two main approaches to using existing datasets:
+There are two main approaches to using secondary datasets:

 - Secondary analysis uses data that has been collected or produced by another researcher to answer a separate and different research question.